-Make sure your USB drive is using a Fat32 or NTFS partition with an MBR (Master Boot Record).
+Make sure your USB drive is formatted using a Fat32 or NTFS partition with an MBR (Master Boot Record).
 An exFAT formatted Partition will not work.
-GPT (GUID Partition Table) Fat32 or NTFS Partitions are also not supported.
+GPT (GUID Partition Table) Fat32 or NTFS Partitions are also not currently supported.

 If you encounter a message stating

 Insane primary (MBR) partition.
 Can’t find myself on the drive I booted from

 First, replace your chain.c32 file located at multiboot/chain.c32 with (you'll need to unzip the file) -> This zipped chain c32 File

 If replacing the chain.c32 file does not fix the problem, your USB drive may be improperly formatted, contains more than one partition or MBR, or your BIOS is not properly detecting the USB drive as USB-HDD, and/or its firmware needs to be updated.
 You can try these methods to Format and Restore your USB Drive

 The Windows to Go option creates a VHD file that is 20GB in size.
 As such, it requires the drive to be formatted NTFS.
 Fat32 cannot support a file more than 4GB in size.
 Many flash drives you might find at local department stores won't be fast enough.
 You'll need a Very Fast Flash Drive.
 When Windows boots from the USB for the first time, it'll go through the setup process and then reboot.
 You'll need to boot using your Windows to Go menu option a second time to finalize the setup process and finally boot into your full Portable Windows.